“Idyllic staffed villa for 4-8 with infinity pool and excellent food, 10 minutes’ drive from Galle and beaches”

 Within a 10-15 minute tuk-tuk drive are many excellent restaurants; ask staff for their tips.
 Take-out options include Lime Leaf, a nearby Indian, whose big menu of spicy dishes includes tandoori chicken and fresh garlic naan.

-- Breakfast by arrangement
+- Breakfast on request

 - Children's meals